French drain: Variants

 A French drain can end, i.e., open at a downhill slope, dry well, or rain garden where plants absorb and hold the drained water.
 This is useful if city water systems or other wastewater areas are unavailable.

-Sizing considerations

-Depending on the expected level and volume of rain water or runoff, French drains can be widened or also founded on two or three underground drain pipes.
+Depending on the expected level and volume of rainwater or runoff, French drains can be widened or also fitted on two or three underground drainpipes.
 Multiple pipes also provide for redundancy, in case one pipe becomes overfilled or clogged by a rupture or defect in the piping.
 A pipe might become overfilled if it is on a side of the drain which receives a much larger volume of water, such as one pipe being closer to an uphill slope, or closer to a roofline that drips near the French drain.
 When a pipe becomes overfilled, water can seep sideways into a parallel pipe, as a form of load-balancing, so that neither pipe becomes slowed by air bubbles, as might happen in a full-pipe with no upper air space.